Eclipse-SDV-Hackathon-Chapter-Two/ZXDataLabs/README.md

 ### Alternative/Add-on

 We also provide the possibility to safe the messages in a mongoDB, which can for example be placed in the cloud.
-Therefore you need to start the zxData hub cloud extension as follows:
+Therefore you need to start the zxData hub cloud extension as follows (remember to adapt the mongo db connection string):
 ```bash
 python3 zxdata_hub_cloud_extension.py
 ```

 ### ThreadX (Info and challenge)